yongleex/PIV-DCNN/PIV_DNN/readme.md

 |11        | y^3           | [-10,10]        | related to p11  |
 |12        | cos(cx+d)\*sin(cy+d)  - cos(d)\*sin(d)         | [-0.25,0.25]      |   related to p12   |

+NOTE: q6-q12 are not independent of p, because of the mass conservation law of the natural flow.
+However, the net trained from these data can deal with the 2D planar PIV analysis (may have the out-of-plane motion) because we use DCNN to estimate a single vector instead of the gradients tensor or the whole vector field from an image pair.

 ##### 4.1.3.
 Our matlab implementation
 ```Matlab
     u = @(x,y) P(1)+ P(2)*y+ P(3)*y.^2 + P(4)*y.^3  +  P(5)*sin(P(6)*y  +P(7))-P(5)*sin(P(7)) + P(15)*x + 0.5*P(16)*x.^2 +     P(17)*x.*y + ...